Deep Purple Amp Settings & Guitar Tone

 Get Deep Purple's Tone on Your Gear

-Adapt Deep Purple's amp settings to your specific guitar, amp, and pedals.
+Get Deep Purple's amp settings dialed in for your specific guitar, amp, and pedals.